 Dressing a man in the 1910s, during the late Edwardian fashion era, was not very different from today.
 Men’s Edwardian fashion included suits during the day, formal tailcoats for evening, and slightly more casual attire for sporting events.
 The look showcased youth with slimmer suits and brighter colors compared to the oversized and bland fashion of the previous decade.
 Join me as we take a look at the 1910s Edwardian era fashion essentials and how to make a costume for yourself or partner.

-1910s Men’s Sack Suit
+1910s Men’s Suits

 For starters, Edwardian era men wore sack suits.
 These were long, plain, loose fitting (some might even say baggy) suit jackets with 2.75 inch wide lapels and a one- to three- button closure.
 Modern suits are similar, but usually shorter in length and more fitted.
 Sack suits were usually 30-32 inches long (down to mid-thigh) and either single or double breasted with 3 buttons.
 Color choices were dark navy, grey, green, and brown.
-In 1912, there was a brief trend for purple suits.
-Fabrics were all wool with hints of striping, checks, and plaid.
-Some cheaper fabric blended wool and cotton together.
-Compared to modern suiting fabrics, they were very thick.

 When choosing a suit, the editors of the Men’s Togs Catalog of 1910 warned buyers: “In selecting a fashion, however, careful consideration should be given to the fact that extreme novelty styles are suitable only for young men, and that double-breasted styles look best on slender forms.
 Corpulent men should adhere strictly to stripe effects in fabrics.”